 Where to Stay in San Diego

 There are so many hotels in San Diego, not to mention the little neighborhoods throughout the area, like La Jolla.
 I would suggest taking a hotel in the downtown area or in La Jolla, which has great ocean views.
 Or, if you don’t mind the move, take one night in each!

 For a luxury option, I suggest the Pendry Hotel downtown, which has great amenities and service, or the Pantai Inn in La Jolla, which offers a boutique experience and great location.

-For a mid-range hotel, try the San Diego Marriot Gaslamp Quarter in the downtown area, which has a good location, or the Hotel La Jolla, which has pretty balcony views.
+For a mid-range hotel, try the San Diego Marriott Gaslamp Quarter in the downtown area, which has a good location.

 For a budget option, you could stay at Holiday Inn Express – Downtown San Diego, which includes breakfast, or the La Jolla Cove Suites, which has vintage décor and good location.